TheodorosEnglezos/farmerCompensationFrontend/README.md

+This is the frontend for the Farmers Compensation System.
+The application allows users to register, log in, submit compensation requests, and manage profiles.
+Admins and inspectors have advanced features for user and request management.

-Στην αρχή τρέχουμε την εντολή στον docker run --name ds-lab-pg --rm \
+docker run --name ds-lab-pg --rm \
 -e POSTGRES_PASSWORD=pass123 \
 -e POSTGRES_USER=postgres \
 -e POSTGRES_DB=farmers \